-As farmers of native habitat, River Partners employs advanced technology used in large-scale farming operations to measure the freshwater savings on our habitat restoration projects.
-To calculate the difference in water use by irrigated crops vs. restored native habitat, we retained Dr. Daniel Howes’ team at Irrigation Training and Research Center (ITRC) at Cal Poly San Luis Obispo to deploy remote-sensing technology at our Dos Rios Ranch project in Stanislaus County.
-ITRC’s results show that restoring native riparian vegetation resulted in significant water savings.
+As farmers of native habitat, River Partners uses advanced large-scale farming technology to measure the freshwater savings on our habitat restoration projects.
+We calculated the difference in water use by irrigated crops vs. restored native habitat with Dr. Daniel Howes at Cal Poly San Luis Obispo Irrigation Training and Research Center (ITRC).
+Employing remote-sensing technology at our Dos Rios Ranch project in Stanislaus County, ITRC’s results show that restoring native riparian vegetation resulted in significant water savings.

-Located at the confluence of the San Joaquin and Tuolumne rivers, Dos Rios Ranch is a 1,600-acre property that was farmed for more than a century.
-Dos Rios Ranch and Hidden Valley Ranch, an adjacent property that River Partners acquired and is currently restoring, consumed approximately 7,140 acre feet of water on average each year as farmland.
-Dr. Howes projects that once fully restored to native forest, the ranch’s water use will be reduced to 5,800 acre feet, for an average annual savings of 1,340 acre feet of water each year.
-To put that number into perspective, a single acre foot is equal to about 326,000 gallons, the amount of water one to two California households use in one year*.
+Dos Rios Ranch is a 1,600-acre property that was farmed for more than a century in the San Joaquin Valley at the confluence of the San Joaquin and Tuolumne rivers.
+Dos Rios Ranch and adjacent Hidden Valley Ranch, currently under restoration, consumed approximately 7,140 acre feet of water on average each year as farmland.
+ITRC forecasts that once fully restored to native forest, water use will be reduced to 5,800 acre feet, saving 1,340 acre feet of water each year.
+(To put that number into perspective, a single acre foot is equal to about 326,000 gallons, the amount of water one to two California households use in one year*.)
 And at the end of the restoration period, the site won’t use irrigation water at all.
 Instead, it will only consume water only from rainfall and river flow.

 Supporting a River’s Right to Water